On UMAP's true loss function: Discussion

 \section{Discussion}

-By deriving UMAP's true loss function and target similarities, we were able to explain several peculiar properties of UMAP visualizations.
-According to our analysis UMAP does not aim to reproduce the high-dimensional UMAP similarities in low dimension but rather the binary shared $k$NN graph of the input data.
-This raises the question what it is about UMAP's optimization that leads to its excellent visualization results.
-Apparently, the exact formula for the repulsive weights is not crucial as it differs for non-parametric UMAP and Parametric UMAP while both produce similarly high quality embeddings.
+By deriving UMAP's true loss function and target similarities, we are able to explain several peculiar properties of UMAP visualizations.
+According to our analysis, UMAP does not aim to reproduce the high-dimensional UMAP similarities in low dimension but rather the binary shared $k$NN graph of the input data.
+This raises the question just what part of UMAP's optimization leads to its excellent visualization results.
+Apparently, the exact formula for the repulsive weights is not crucial as it differs for Non-Parametric UMAP and Parametric UMAP while both produce similarly high quality embeddings.
 A first tentative step towards an explanation might be the different weighing of the BCE terms in the effective loss function~\eqref{eq:weighted_BCE}.
 Focusing more on the similar rather than the dissimilar pairs might help to overcome the imbalance between an essentially linear number of attractive and a quadratic number of repulsive pairs.
 Inflated attraction was found beneficial for $t$-SNE as well, in the form of early exaggeration~\cite{linderman2019clustering}.

 Put another way, the decreased repulsive weights result in comparable total attractive and repulsive weights, which might facilitate the SGD based optimization.
-Indeed, up to constant factors, the total attractive weight in UMAP's effective loss functions is $2\mu(E) = \sum_{i,j = 1}^n \mu_{ij}$ and the total repulsive weight amounts to $m\mu(E) = \sum_{i,j = 1} \frac{(d_i+d_j)m}{2n}$ for non-parametric UMAP and to $2m\mu(E)\frac{b-1}{b}$ for Parametric UMAP.
+Indeed, the total attractive weight in UMAP's effective loss functions is $2\mu_\text{tot} = \sum_{i,j = 1}^n \mu_{ij}$ and the total repulsive weight roughly amounts to $m\mu_\text{tot} = \sum_{i,j = 1} \frac{(d_i+d_j)m}{2n}$ for Non-Parametric UMAP and to $2m\mu_\text{tot}\frac{b-1}{b}$ for Parametric UMAP.
 For the default value of $m=5$, the total attractive and repulsive weights are of roughly the same order of magnitude.
 Moreover, we observe in Figure~\ref{fig:c_elegans_losses} that the resulting attractive and repulsive losses are also of comparable size.
 Using UMAP's purported loss function, however, would yield dominating repulsion.
-A more in depth investigation as to why exactly balanced attraction and repulsion is beneficial for a useful embedding is interesting and left for future work.
+A more in-depth investigation as to why exactly balanced attraction and repulsion is beneficial for a useful embedding is interesting and left for future work.